Inside the Annapolis tornado: How Ida powered this destructive storm

 - A tornado was reported and captured on video in Dorchester County near the town of Hurlock, about 15 miles east of Cambridge.

-- It’s possible that one more tornado occurred in Baltimore County; the Weather Service is surveying the affected area Thursday.
+- It’s a possible one more tornado occurred in Baltimore County; the Weather Service is surveying the affected area Thursday.

-Destructive tornadoes also struck New Jersey on Wednesday.
+Destructive tornadoes also struck New Jersey Wednesday.

-The twisters were set into motion by the spin from Ida’s remnant circulation but intensified by the temperature contrast as the system merged with a cold front over the eastern United States.
+The twisters were set into motion by the spin from Ida’s remnant circulation but intensified by the temperature contrast as the system merged with a cold front over the Eastern United States.
 Ahead of the cold front, warm, humid air surged up the East Coast, creating a very unstable atmosphere.
 As the cold front and Ida’s remnants encountered the volatile environment, multiple rotating thunderstorms erupted.

 Wow… at Plane Tint home airport (this was at Lee airport in edgewater facing rt2.)Posted by Alan Brentzel on Wednesday, September 1, 2021